bootleg/ret-sync/README.rst

 Extend
 ------

-While mostly focus on IDA as analysis back-end it is of-source possible to use other tools, see:
+While mostly focus on dynamic analysis, it is of-course possible to use other tools, see:

 - http://blog.tetrane.com/2015/02/reven-in-your-toolkit.html